decenter2021/decenter2021.github.io/pages/examples/DDEKFStarlinkConstellation.md

 ***

 A novel distributed decentralized EKF framework for very large-scale networks was proposed in [[1]](#references).
-In this example, this solution is applied to the satellite mega-constellations navigation problem.
+In this example, this solution is applied to the satellite mega-constellation navigation problem.
 An illustrative mega-constellation of a single shell inspired in the first shell of the Starlink constellation to be deployed is considered.
 The constellation is a Walker $$53.0º:1584/72/17$$.
 A snapshot of ground track and inter-satellite links (ISL) of the simulated constellation at 70 TDB seconds since J2000 is depicted below.
 {: .text-justify}

 <img src="/assets/img/DDEKF_StarlinkConstellation_ground_track.png" style="width:100%">